Casualties of the Russo-Ukrainian war: Russian losses

 In late January 2025, The New York Times reported that analysts concluded that Russia's losses, including killed and severely injured, were slightly fewer than two soldiers for every Ukrainian soldier killed or severely wounded, after they combined multiple different estimates of Ukrainian losses.

 In June 2025, Russia's ambassador to the UK Andrey Kelin denied that Russian casualties in the war in Ukraine had reached one million, but refused to give the actual number of casualties, telling CNN that there were about 600,000 Russian troops in Ukraine, down from 700,000 in June 2024, and that 50–60,000 new troops were being recruited and sent to Ukraine every month.
+Concurrently, a report by the US-based Centre for Strategic and International Studies (CSIS) put Russian military casualties at over 950,000, including up to 250,000 killed.

 In October 2025, Institute for the Study of War (ISW) cited alleged leaked Russian data published by the I Want to Live hotline operated by the Main Directorate of Intelligence of Ukraine, according to which Russia suffered 281,550 total losses between January and August 2025, including: 86,744 killed, 33,996 missing and 158,529 wounded.
-The Mediazonas data department's analysis of the published list concluded that "significant anomalies" were revealed, stating the figures in the leak appeared "questionable", but also that it "appears plausible, to put it cautiously, albeit at the very highest end of the probable range" and questioned certain figures like losses reported for the "Dnepr" group or abnormally high killed-to-wounded ratio, though acknowledging that the "grey zone" between front lines means the wounded are often left with very little chance of survival.
+The Mediazonas data department's analysis of the published list concluded that "significant anomalies" were revealed, stating the figures in the leak appeared "questionable", but also that it "appears plausible, to put it cautiously, albeit at the very highest end of the probable range" and questioned certain figures like losses reported for the Dnepr group or abnormally high killed-to-wounded ratio, though acknowledging that the "grey zone" between front lines means the wounded are often left with very little chance of survival.
 According to online intelligence group Frontelligence Insight the numbers appeared to be "fairly accurate", and some other groups agreed with this assessment.

 According to a UK Defence Intelligence report on 14 October 2025, Russia suffered approximately 1.118 million total casualties since the beginning of the full-scale invasion, including 332,000 casualties since 1 January.
-According to the report, Russia's casualty rate reached its high in December of 2024 with 1,570 losses per day on average.
+According to the report, Russia's casualty rate reached its high in December 2024 with 1,570 losses per day on average.
 Afterwards it was gradually decreasing and dropped to 930 daily casualties in August.
-It has been steadily increasing again since then, surpassing 1,000 daily casualties between October 5–12.
+It has been steadily increasing again since then, surpassing 1,000 daily casualties between 5 and 12 October.